 This is a Pixel, so you’d expect the photography experience to be really good, especially given that the 5a has almost the same hardware as the Pixel 5.
 As you’ll see below, the Pixel 5a’s cameras meet that expectation and then some — they’re the best you’ll find under $500.

-When testing the Pixel 5a against an iPhone SE, you can immediately see the differences in approach between the two phones in this photo of some flowers.
+When testing the Pixel 5a against an iPhone SE (the old 2020 model), you can immediately see the differences in approach between the two phones in this photo of some flowers.
 The Pixel 5a kept a more natural color profile, while the iPhone SE looks a bit too saturated and fantastical.
 The iPhone’s image also looks too cool, especially given the daylight’s overall warm tones in this scene.
 I prefer the Pixel’s shot.

 To see how well either phone captured vibrant color, I took a picture of this pickup truck.
 The blue is very bright, dazzlingly so in direct light.
 The Pixel once again opted for a more somber look to complement the overcast sky above.
 The truck’s blue paint is still beautiful in the Pixel’s image.
 However, with the iPhone SE, Apple’s phone turned up the saturation again.
 You can also see the evidence of this in the grass behind the truck, and even on the lighter portion of the wooden fence in the background.

 Heading inside, the Pixel 5a and iPhone SE took their own approaches to this statuette of Merida.
 WIth the 5a, the image is cool, but still captures the vibrant colors of Merida’s dress and hair, plus the yellow candle off to the right.
 The iPhone took a warmer image, a bit too yellow in my opinion.
 However, both phones compensated for the light in the room, producing well-lit photos.